Everyone likes to have easy and quick wins in matters concerning marketing and search engine optimization.

 9. The sitemap helps to rise above the limitations of lacking tough external link profiles.

-10. The sitemap enables very large websites get indexed in more organized and proper ways.
+10. The sitemap enables very large websites get indexed in more organised and proper ways.

 11. It enables the search engine crawl your site more effectively and efficiently.